twitch-guides/audio/docs/routing-single.md

-## Sending your Audio through a DAW
+## Audio routing with a DAW

 *(DAW: Digital Audio Workstation.
-Basically a software mixer, audio processor, recorder and many more things)*
+Basically a software mixer, audio processor, VST host, recorder and many more things)*

 This is probably the most flexible way to handle Audio a single computer setup - you can separate audio sources like applications, games, VoIP applications (Skype, Discord etc.), control if only you or your stream should be able to hear them, process them